cs3org/OCM-API/IETF-OCM-MLS.md

    | MLS_REJOIN        | Recipient | This document |
    +===================+===========+===============+
 ~~~

-The "federation" share type is registered in the "OCM Share Types"
-registry by [OCM], which specifies its mechanics for a Federation of
-OCM Servers.
-This document registers no entry in that registry; it
-specifies the mechanics of the same share type for a group of users
-that spans multiple OCM Servers acting as the Receiving Party of a
-share, and registers the corresponding share payloads below.

 The following entries are to be registered in the "OCM Share Payloads"
 registry defined in [OCM], within the "Open Cloud Mesh (OCM)